-The Shirley Years part four
+The Shirley Years part 4

 In December of 1977, Shirley called me with news of a tour in Atlantic Canada starting the first week of January.
 Very popular in the Maritimes, she was to headline nine shows.
 We needed a band.
 I called a drummer I knew, my old friend Gary Craig and he suggested a bass player, Bob Wilson, and a guitarist, Paul Corbett.
 These were great players, and all were free to do it.